Maxlego08/zEssentials/readme.md

 # ToDo

+- [ ] Add bossbar to message configuration

 - [x] Command `/sethome <name>` (limit by grade/permission)
 - [x] Command `/delhome <name>`
 - [x] Command /home (as gui or not)